enricopulatzo/glassfish-deployment-example/README.md

 - configure the build to package the contents of the exploded WAR as its final artifact

 Once the artifact is packaged, it can merely be copied to the destination Glassfish's `autodeploy` directory.
 If the deployment is successful, the previously enabled version will be disabled and the new version will be enabled.

+This technique is tested to work with Glassfish 3.1.2 and Glassfish 4.0.
+Other versions may work as well.